 Advising and Technical Assistance: Start / Grow

 The Alabama SBDC Network specializes in one-on-one business advising and educational training for small businesses.
 Programs of assistance are developed in response to small business needs and growth opportunities for expansion of the state’s economy.
-In FY 2010, the Alabama SBDC Network served 3,286 small businesses with one-on-one advising and provided educational training to 7,670 individuals to enhance their business skills.
-As a result of technical assistance, 184 new small businesses were started in FY 2010; SBDC business advisors helped 128 businesses secure $31.4 million in external financing; 519 new jobs were created; and 695 jobs were retained.
+In FY 2020, the Alabama SBDC Network served 3,316 small businesses with one-on-one advising and provided educational training to over 13 thousand individuals to enhance their business skills.
+As a result of technical assistance, over 200 new small businesses were started in FY 2020; SBDC business advisors helped businesses secure almost $215 million in external financing; almost 2,600 new jobs were created.

 Since 1985, the Alabama SBDC Network has offered professional, one-on-one assistance to Alabama companies that want to compete for government contracts.
 Our certified procurement specialists assist firms on a one-on-one basis and utilize a unique bid-match database system to help small businesses bid on government contract opportunities.
 Over the last three years, the Alabama SBDC Network helped small businesses win over $3 billion in prime and subcontract awards.

 Established in 1979, The Alabama International Trade Center operates statewide to provide one-on-one trade assistance to assist small businesses to increase export sales and boost the state’s economy.
 Teams of export professionals provide export counseling, research, and training to help small firms enter foreign markets.
 The Center also provides export financing programs to help firms expand international sales.
-In FY 2010, the Trade Center helped small businesses create new export sales of $12.5 million and secured $3.4 million in export financing for shipments of Alabama-made products to foreign markets. www.aitc.ua.edu
+Each year the Trade Center helps small businesses create new export sales and secure export financing for shipments of Alabama-made products to foreign markets. www.aitc.ua.edu